SchoolyB/language.ez/src/pages/docs/language/control-flow.md

 ### Strict Enum Matching

-The `@strict` attribute enforces exhaustive case coverage for enums — all enum values must be handled, and no `default` case is allowed:
+The `#strict` attribute enforces exhaustive case coverage for enums — all enum values must be handled, and no `default` case is allowed:

 ```ez
 import @std